ucsb/campus-cloud-docs/docs/gcp/security.md

 2. Start with Critical and High severity.
 3. Click a finding to see which resource is affected and how to fix it.

+For a simpler overview, [Cloud Hub](https://console.cloud.google.com/cloud-hub/) has a **Security & compliance** panel (in preview) that shows findings by severity alongside your compliance scores.
+To see how your project scores against a compliance standard such as NIST, open **Security Command Center → Compliance Manager**.

 Address Critical and High findings promptly.
 The Cloud Team monitors organization-wide findings and may follow up if they remain unresolved.